-FLASH37 F

-FLASH Module
+FLASH37 FLASH Module

-Corrupted flash read when SVM low-side flag is triggered
+Function Corrupted flash read when SVM low-side flag is triggered one of the following conditions:

-If the SVM low side is enabled, a change in the VCORE voltage level (an increase in the VCORE level) may cause the currently executed read operation from flash to be incorrect and may lead to unexpected code execution or incorrect data.
+Description If the SVM low side is enabled, a change in the VCORE voltage level (an increase in the

+VCORE level) may cause the currently executed read operation from flash to be incorrect and may lead to unexpected code execution or incorrect data.
 This can happen under any one of the following conditions:

 - When the VCORE is changed in application, the SVM low side is used to indicate if the core voltage has settled by using the SVMDLYIFG flag.
-The failure occurs only when a flash access is concurrent to the expiration of the settling time delay. - Unexpected changes in the VCORE voltage level
+The failure occurs only when a flash access is concurrent to the expiration of the settling time delay.

+- Unexpected changes in the VCORE voltage level